laravel-notification-channels/onesignal/README.md

 }
 ```

-If you want to send the notification based on the OneSignal "syncHashedEmail" feature just return an array with the index "email". **It isn't possible to use multiple E-Mails on one filter because of a limitation of the OneSignal API.**
+If you want to send the notification based on the OneSignal "syncHashedEmail" feature just return an array with the index "email".
+If you want to send to multiple E-Mails just set an array with the mails as value for the index 'email'.

 ```php
 public function routeNotificationForOneSignal()